 - Perform.
 Play for anyone and everyone.
-“Let’s practice this new spot and then show daddy tonight.”
-Gather together stuffed animals and let them each “choose” a piece or activity.
+“Let’s practice this new spot and then show dad/mom tonight.”
+Gather together some stuffed animals and let them each “choose” a piece or activity.
 Invite a friend who plays an instrument over to play music.

 - For review, write down pieces or activities on slips of paper and pull them out of a hat or jar.
 Mix silly ideas with serious ones.

 - Before the practice, write down the list to do that day.
 Let the child cross each item off.
 (This helps to keep practice from feeling endless to a child.)

 - Work on your own, respectful language.
 Tape yourself and analyze it.